Uniform estimation in stochastic block models is slow: Main results: lower bounds

-The set $\cM$ is a $1$--dimensional submodel through the set of all SBMs with at most two classes.
+The set $\cM$ is a $1$--dimensional submodel of the set of all SBMs with at most two classes.
 For $\te=0$ the matrix $Q^0$ is degenerate and the model is simply an Erd\"os-Reyni graph model with parameter $1/2$, that is all edges are independent and have a probability $1/2$ of being present.
-In this notation, the case $\te=0$ is somewhat overspecified and could also more simply be given by $1$-dimensional vectors $\tilde e=[\,1\,]$, $\tilde q=[\, 1/2\,]$ (note that the fact that there are various parameterisations for the case $\te=0$ causes no identifiability issue, as the probability measure $P_0$ is well identified and distinct from all $P_\te$, $\te\neq 0$).
-Connectivity matrices with two parameters, one for intra-group and one for between-group connections (so-called affiliation models), are common in the literature on random graphs models \citep[e.g.][and references therein]{ambroisematias12,ariascv14,Mossel2016}.
+SBMs with connectivity matrices that---like $Q^\te$ above---specify only two, one for intra-group and one for between-group connections, are known as affiliation models \citep[e.g.][]{ambroisematias12,ariascv14,Mossel2016}.